 The Academic Policies section appears first, followed by the section on general information/services.
 If there is no designation of Foundation Years or Clinical Years, then the policy applies to all students in all class years.
-If you have any question about a particular policy and whether or not it pertains to you, please email studentaffairs@downstate.edu.
+If you have any questions about a particular policy and whether it pertains to you, please email studentaffairs@downstate.edu.